saybuser/FD-SAT-Plan/README.md

 ## Dependencies

-Data collection (input to training BNN [4]): Data is collected using the RDDL-based domain simulator [9].
+i) Data collection (input to training BNN [4]): Data is collected using the RDDL-based domain simulator [9].

-Training BNN: The toolkit [10] is used to train BNNs.
+i) Training BNN: The toolkit [10] is used to train BNNs.
 The final training parameters were recorded into bnn.txt and normalization.txt files.

-Compilation to CNF: The toolkit [11] is called in hd_maxsat_plan.py to write the list of literals into the DIMACS CNF format.
+iii) Compilation to CNF: The toolkit [11] is called in hd_maxsat_plan.py to write the list of literals into the DIMACS CNF format.

-Solver: Any off-the-shelf SAT solver works.
+iv) Solver: Any off-the-shelf SAT solver works.
 In our work [1], we used Glucose SAT solver [5].

+Example bnn.txt and normalization.txt files are provided for navigation domain.
+Therefore to run the code, you will only need iii) and iv).

 ## References
 [1] Buser Say, Scott Sanner.
 Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models.
 In 27th IJCAI-ECAI, 2018.